RealDoigt/Dew-Programming-Language-Specification/spec.md

 ```

 #### Using the Initialize Operator
 The initialize operator `:` can be used to assign values to a group of variables.
 If there are less values than variables, then the last variables that don't have a matching value get the last value.
 The compiler should throw an error and refuse to compile if there is only one variable being initialized or if there are fewer variables than there are values.
 Whether the initialize operator works with `inf` or not is up to the individual compiler.
+The initialize operator is intended for use with simple use cases such as function calls, literals or other variables.
+If you need something that needs more operators such as `2 * userCount / 3`, it will not compile due to how the syntax works.

 Example:
 ```dew